 Firstly, they have been able to persuade the Government to grant generous subsidies, paid currently as Renewable Obligation Certificates and for future conversions as ‘strike prices’.
 Drax can expect around £694 million in subsidies a year if they convert to 50% biomass and all four conversions together would attract around £1.2 billion a year in renewable electricity subsidies.

 Energy companies are not investing in biomass conversions because they want to burn less coal.
-RWE for example is investing in far more new coal capacity in the Netherlands and Germany than it is trying to replace with biomass in the UK.
-Without the conversions, several large coal power stations would have to be closed down imminently – biomass is thus not an alternative to coal but to closing down power stations.
+Drax has applied for subsidies (Capacity Market Payments) for long-term burning of coal, too .
+Without the conversions, several large coal power stations, inclouding Drax, would have to be closed down soon – biomass is thus not an alternative to coal but to closing down power stations.
 In fact, partial biomass conversion is likely to allow some to also burn coal for much longer than they would otherwise have been able to.
 Stopping the conversions would reduce the UK’s old, inefficient, polluting and high-carbon power station capacity, and thus create real incentives to cut energy use and invest in genuine renewable energy.

 Both coal and biomass devastate communities in the Global South, degrade the health of people in the Global North, and destroy ecosystems everywhere.
 They both generate massive amounts of carbon emissions and, as a result, contribute towards climate change.
 The impact of big biomass mirrors that of the coal industry, and painting the industry green is not the answer.
 Instead, we need solutions which focus on an end to both large scale coal and biomass.